EmbodiedCity/Open3D-VQA.code/README.md

 ## 🙏 Acknowledgement

-We have used code snippets from different repositories, especially from: LLaVA, Qwen2-VL and VQASynth.
+We have used code snippets from different repositories, especially from: LLaVA, Qwen2-VL, VQASynth and VGGT.
 We would like to acknowledge and thank the authors of these repositories for their excellent work.

 ______________________________________________________________________